reza-ya57/MechaCar_Statistical_Analysis/README.md

 *To examine the hypothesis test we evaluate the p-value and compare it with ourt significance level.*

-### In below image you can see the total summary of the entire lot.
+### In the below image you can see the total summary of the entire lot.

 ![Total_Summary](https://github.com/reza-ya57/MechaCar_Statistical_Analysis/blob/main/Total_Summary.png)